Pregnancy 10 February 2026 · 11 min read

 Priority Nutrients

-Calcium — Baby’s bones and teeth are forming.
-If your diet doesn’t provide enough, calcium is pulled from your bones.
+Calcium: Baby’s bones and teeth are forming.
+If your diet doesn’t provide enough, calcium is pulled from your bones, a deficit that compounds later when menopause accelerates bone loss.

 • Sources: milk, curd, paneer, ragi (one of the highest plant calcium sources), sesame seeds, nachni